Teichfuss Condor II: Design and development

 Despite the reuse of the name, the 1924 Condor II was a very different design from either the 1920 Condor I or the 1926 Condor III, which were both primary trainers with uncovered, rectangular section girder fuselages.
 The Condor II was designed to compete in the first Italian international glider contest, held in 1924 at Asiago.

 It was a wooden-framed, fabric-covered high wing aircraft.
 Its wing was rectangular in plan apart from blunted tips and ailerons which broadened out to the tips.
 Built around twin spars, the wing was mounted on top of the fuselage and braced to it with a parallel pair of struts between mid-span and the fuselage keel.

 The fuselage had an oval section, with an open cockpit immediately ahead of the wing leading edge, and tapered strongly behind the wing to a conventional tail.
 The tailplane was mid-mounted with its leading edge braced to the rudder post, and was large and slightly swept, with elevators that increased in chord outboard.
 The Condor's quadrantal profile fin was small but carried a larger, more straight-edged, balanced rudder.

 The Condor II landed on thin skids, each mounted on a pair of transverse V-struts.
-The outer ends of these were attached to the wing struts close to the fuselage where they were joined together by external longitudinal members.
+The outer ends of these were attached to the wing struts close to the fuselage where they were joined by external longitudinal members.